The Best Wimbledon Pubs and Bars

 The Fire Stables is an upmarket bar meets relaxed dining experience.
 In an informal atmosphere and comfortable surroundings, you can enjoy the breeze on your face during the summer when the huge bi-fold doors open – as well as soak up the atmosphere of Wimbledon Tennis, which is only just down the road.
 An extensive wine list, as well as local and craft beers, plus a menu showcasing fine British produce, the Fire Stables is a good shout for all – it’s even family and dog-friendly, too.

 Looking for a traditional Wimbledon pub with a strong heritage?
 The Rose & Crown, which can be found close to Wimbledon Common as well as a 10-minute stroll to The Lawn Tennis Club, makes for an ideal spot.
 With pub quizzes, live screenings of all the top sporting events, whiskey tastings and more, the Rose & Crown is truly a Wimbledon Village pub with heart.
 Meanwhile, with an unusually large outside garden, there’s plenty of room to enjoy a pint and a burger in warmer weather.

 10 601 Queens Rd Bar

-In the past, it was known as The Terrace Wimbledon, but since a major revamp last year by the Darwin & Wallace collection of restaurants, 601 Queens Rd in Wimbledon town above Centre Court, is now a contemporary space serving a wide range of drinks from the circular bar.
+Located in Wimbledon town above Centre Court, 601 Queens Rd is a contemporary space serving a wide range of drinks from the circular bar.
 During the day it’s a brunch haven, but as night falls, 601 becomes a trendy hangout for those looking for good food and conversation.
-Head outside to the terrace, and enjoy al fresco drinking and dining under a glistening canopy of lights, or enjoy a drink to the sound of their bespoke MAV music playlists.
+Head outside to their wrap around terrace for al fresco drinking and dining under a glistening canopy of lights, or enjoy a drink to the sound of their bespoke MAV music playlists.